nobnak/MapSortUnity/README.md

-# MapSortUnity

-An implementation of (Parallel) sort algorithm Map Sort on Unity.
+# An implementation of (Parallel) Map Sort for Unity

 ```csharp
 using Unity.Mathematics;